 Volunteer coaches are appointed for the season and are supported on a regular basis by the SPDSA Technical Department.
 Coaches are required to submit a criminal record check (CRC) and complete Respect in Sport (RiS) online training.
 Additionally, at least one coach must complete the Learn to Train coaching certification and complete the Making Ethical Decisions module.
 All certification costs are covered or reimbursed by SPDSA.
 Head coaches will receive a $100 credit toward their player's registration once all administrative tasks are completed and equipment is returned at the end of each season.
 (Only one head coach per team is eligible for the credit.)

-The best qualities of a coach for this stage of player are
+The best qualities of a coach for this stage of player are to:

 Fee includes uniform (jersey, shorts, socks).
 Players are required to have their own shin pads and indoor shoes.

-*Please note that registrations received after September 18 may have players put on a waitlist, dependent on the programâ€™s availability.
+*Please note that registrations received after September 15 may be waitlisted depending on program availability.

 For more information click on the following link U13 Program Outline